 Now, let’s see how this looks when it all comes together.

 APA reference page formatting: Alphabetizing by surname

-All works included in the reference page should be ordered alphabetically, using the first word of the reference entry.
-In most cases, this is the author’s surname.
+All APA citations included in the reference page should be ordered alphabetically, using the first word of the reference entry.
+In most cases, this is the author’s surname (or the surname of the author listed first, when dealing with citations for sources with multiple authors).
 However, there are times when a reference entry might begin with a different element.

 Creating an alphabetized reference page or bibliography might seem like a simple task.
 But when you start dealing with multiple authors and similar last names, it can actually get a little tricky.
 Fortunately, there are a few basic rules that can keep you on track.